Go to JSR:

 Oracle PalmSource, Inc. Pollack, Mark

-Pramati Technologies Research In Motion, LTD (RIM) SAP AG
+Pramati Technologies Research In Motion, LTD (RIM) SAP SE

 Updates to the Original JSR